Ecobee's home of the future: A hive mind of smart devices

 And, yes, Ecobee's thermostats now have built-in smart speakers that will play music whenever you like.

-It all ties into Ecobee co-founder and CEO Stuart Lombard's plan to build the "helpful home," a house that will do more for you by predicting what you might want and help you save on heating and cooling bills.
+It all ties into the plan by Ecobee co-founder and CEO Stuart Lombard to build the "helpful home," a house that will do more for you by predicting what you might want and help you save on heating and cooling bills.

 "Our vision is of this helpful home that listens, learns and responds to your every need," Lombard tells me during my visit to Ecobee in late May.